How to Install SELinux on Debian (13, 12, 11)

 sudo reboot

-When enforcing mode is active, you will see:
+When enforcing mode is active, the command returns:

 Enforcing